Graniten40/FreeOnlineTools/README.md

 - External links to live tools
 - SEO-friendly title and content structure
 - Mobile-friendly layout
-- Built with React, Vite, and TypeScript
+- Built with React, Vite, and TypeScript.

 ## Tech Stack